byteor/heb-monitor/readme.md

 [/start?zip=12345-6789&radius=5&email=foo%40example.com]()

-starts a monitor that is looking for open slots for stores sin  for 12345-6789 ZIP code
+starts a monitor that is looking for open slots for stores in 12345-6789 ZIP code

 ### List active monitors
 [/monitors]()